Catholic resistance to Nazi Germany: Belgium

 Dislike of Germans and Nazism was strong in Belgium, and self-help by Jews was well organised.
 Following the occupation of Belgium, the Belgian Catholic Church played an important role in the defence of Jews.
 The Belgian Resistance viewed the defence of Jews as a central part of its activities.
 The Comité de Défense des Juifs (CDJ) was formed to work for the defence of Jews in the summer of 1942, and of its eight founding members, seven were Jewish and one, Emile Hambresin was Catholic.
 Some of their rescue operations were overseen by the priests Joseph André and Dom Bruno.
 Among other institutions, the CDJ enlisted the help of monasteries and religious schools and hospitals.
 Yvonne Nèvejean of the Oeuvre Nationale de l'Enfance greatly assisted with the hiding of Jewish children.
 According to Gilbert, over four and a half thousands Jewish children were given refuge in Christian families, convents, boarding schools, orphanages and sanatoriums because of the efforts of Nèvejean.

 Benedictine monk, Dom Bruno (Henri Reynders) developed a disdain for Nazi anti-Semitism when exposed to it on a 1938 visit to Germany.
 He was captured as a prisoner of war while serving as an army chaplain in 1940, and in 1942 was sent by the head of the Benedictines to a Home for the Blind, operating as a front for hiding Jews.
 From small beginnings assisting families, assisted by Albert Van den Berg Dom Bruno's rescue efforts grew, dispersing hundreds.
-Van den Berg secured refuge for the Grand Rabbi of Liege and his elderly parents at the Cappuchin Banneux home, cared for by monks.
+Van den Berg secured refuge for the Grand Rabbi of Liege and his elderly parents at the Capuchin Banneux home, cared for by monks.
 Bruno rejoined the Belgian Army as a chaplain after Liberation.
 He was active with the Belgian Resistance and organised escape routes for downed allied pilots and for Belgian Jews.
 Jews were hidden in monasteries, schools and the homes of Catholics at Dom Bruno's request.
 He was declared Righteous Among the Nations by Israel in 1964.
 He is credited with finding refuge for 320 Jewish children.